MaahirG/DepthDataApplication/README.md

 ## Collection Pipeline Architecture
 To make the application easy to use, and start right when the TX2/Xavier is powered on, I used a service file(.service) that runs a script (.sh) that initiates the recording application (./recording.out) upon start up.

-## Open Colab for depth analysis - CNN based model
+### See Colab link for depth analysis - CNN based model

 ### Quick Start
 **--> clone repo**